Don1031010/book-php8-programming-tips/README.md

 # book-php8-programming-tips

+## Using constructor property promotion

-This new feature combines property declarations and argument lists in the __construct() method signature, as well as assigning defaults.
+This new feature combines property declarations and argument lists in the `__construct()` method signature, as well as assigning defaults.

 * You need to define a visibility level
 * You do not have to explicitly declare the properties in advance
-* You do not need to make assignments in the body of the __construct() method
+* You do not need to make assignments in the body of the `__construct()` method

-## Using constructor property promotion

 ```php
 declare(strict_types=1);